queilawithaQ/documentation/_general/projects/build_trigger.md

 1. Go to Project Settings.

-2. Select the Build Trigger tabs.
+2. Select the _Build Triggers_ tabs.

-3. Select the Auto-supersede radio button to On.
+3. Select the _Auto-supersede_ radio button to On.

-4. Click the Save Configutation button.
+4. Click the _Save the Configuration_ button.